leandrobarr/leandrobarr/README.md

-\- Thanks for visiting.
+- Thanks for visiting.

-\- Enjoy it!! o/
+- Enjoy it!! o